The Information Research style manual.

 - use only for computer programs; otherwise, use programme, e.g., training programme, study programme.
 An exception is where 'Program' is part of an activity's formal name, e.g., New York State Community Program

 quotations may be in-line, that is, embedded in the text of a paragraph, or indented as a block quotation.
-Use the indented block quotation only if the extract is more than fifty words, or approximately four lines of text.
+Use the indented block quotation only if the extract is more than forty words, or approximately four lines of text.
 An exception is made when quoting the comments of, for example, interview respondents when, for clarity, a quotation of any length may be given as a block quotation.